FlatulentFowl/SuiteScriptTest/README.md

 3. Put some code into the exsisting file or make new ones, just make sure that the changes will trigger a review.
 4. Push it back to your branch.
 5. Then create a Pull Request
 6. The review shuold happen autoamtically, but give it 5 min to show.

+## TODO
+* Move the context and instructions to confluence to reduce processing time.
+* Find away to reduce the reading of the context files.